Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we investigate the crucial privacy leakage problem in FedGNNs settings, termed as label distribution inference attack.
-Specifically, we introduced Fed-Listing, a novel passive label distribution inference attack against the horizontal federated graph learning.
-By training the shadow FL process on the honest-but-curious server with the last-layer gradients of clients, Fed-Listing demonstrates strong effectiveness in inferring client label distributions across a variety of benchmark graph datasets and GNN architectures.
+In this work, we investigate the crucial privacy leakage problem in FedGNN settings, termed as the LDI attack.
+Specifically, we have introduced Fed-Listing, a novel passive LDI attack against horizontal federated graph learning.
 The experimental results show that Fed-Listing consistently outperforms baselines, particularly under challenging non-i.i.d. scenarios such as single-class and one-class-dominant distributions.
-Moreover, we further evaluated the robustness of Fed-Listing against three widely adopted defense strategies, where the study reveals the difficulty in mitigating Fed-Listing by existing methods, signifying the importance of designing privacy-preserving mechanisms that account for label distribution leakage.
-One limitation of this work is its reliance on an auxiliary dataset, and we have not evaluated scenarios where such data are unavailable.
-Therefore, exploring the use of synthetic or mixed-source auxiliary data to replace real auxiliary samples is an important future direction.
+Moreover, we have further evaluated the robustness of Fed-Listing against three widely adopted defense strategies, where the study reveals the difficulty in mitigating Fed-Listing by existing methods, signifying the importance of designing privacy-preserving mechanisms that account for label distribution leakage.